scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

-Since in 1609 German mathematician and astronomer Johannes Kepler published his book *Astronomia nova*, containing the most famous of all transcendental equations, the motion of the celestial bodies has attracted the attention of the greatest minds in human history, even sparking entire new fields in mathematics [Bat99Int]_.
+Since in 1609 German mathematician and astronomer Johannes Kepler published his book *Astronomia nova*, containing the most famous of all transcendental equations, the motion of the celestial bodies has attracted the attention of the greatest minds in human history, even sparking entire new fields in mathematics :cite:`battin_introduction_1999`.
-It is easy to imagine that if even Kepler's equation, the one that captures the essence of the two-body problem in its most restricted form, already has this mathematical intricacy, any further development will carry away similar or greater complexity.
+It is easy to imagine that if even Kepler's equation (:ref:`eq:kepler`), the one that captures the essence of the two-body problem in its most restricted form, already has this mathematical intricacy, any further development will carry away similar or greater complexity.